Nelson College London

 In that same spirit, Nelson College London commits to the Gypsy, Traveller, Roma, Showmen and Boaters (GTRSB) into Higher Education Pledge and the College welcomes applications from prospective students from these backgrounds.
 There is a full range of academic and pastoral support to help students through their studies here at Nelson College London.

-NCL understands the commitments to the pledge and aims to enhance or implement the following activities as part of our commitment:
+NCL understands the commitment to the pledge and aims to enhance or implement the following activities as part of our commitment:

-- The College currently collects information on Gypsy, Traveller and Roma students through the applications process.
+- The College currently collects information on Gypsy, Traveller and Roma students through the application process.
 The College will expand this to include Showmen and Boaters within the College application form.

 - The College commits to monitoring the number of students from this background and will include this within its reporting structure at recruitment which will be reviewed by the College’s Equality and Diversity Committee.
 The College will aim to increase the number of students from the Gypsy, Traveller, Roma, Showmen and Boaters community year on year.
 The College will investigate the barriers to entry for students from the GTRSB community to ensure relevant support is made available.